Approximation of bayesian Hawkes process models with Inlabru: Real Data Example

 The ETAS model is the most used Hawkes process to model the evolution of seismicity over time and space (\cite{ogata1988etas, ogata2006space, ogata2011significant}).
-We are going to implement the first version of the model which is a temporal marked Hawkes process model with the event magnitude as marking variable.
+We are going to implement the first version of the model which is a temporal marked Hawkes process model with the event's magnitude as marking variable.
 The conditional intensity of the ETAS model is given by:

-Where $\pi(m)$ is the magnitude distribution which is estimated independently from the Hawkes process parameters and assumed to follow a form of Gutemberg-Richter (GR) law (\cite{gutenberg1956magnitude}).
+Where, $M_0 \in \mathbb R$ is the minimum recorded magnitude, and $\pi(m)$ is the magnitude distribution which is estimated independently from the Hawkes process parameters and assumed to follow a form of Gutemberg-Richter (GR) law (\cite{gutenberg1956magnitude}).
 The temporal evolution of the number of points is regulated by 5 parameters $\mu, K, \alpha, c, \geq 0$ and $p \geq 1$.
-The parameters $\mu, K and \alpha$ are productivity parameters regulating: the number of background events ($\mu$), the number of triggered events or aftershocks ($K$), and how the aftershock productivity scales with magnitude ($\alpha$, the higher the magnitude the more events are generated).
-The parameters $c$ and $p$ are the parameters of the Omori's law (\cite{omori1894after}) and regulates the temporal decay of the aftershock activity.
+The parameters $\mu, K,$ and $\alpha$ are productivity parameters regulating: the number of background events ($\mu$), the number of induced events or aftershocks ($K$), and how the aftershock productivity scales with magnitude ($\alpha$, the higher the magnitude the more events are generated).
+The parameters $c$ and $p$ are the parameters of the Omori's law (\cite{omori1894after}) and regulate the temporal decay of the aftershock activity.
 The quantity $M_0$ is a cut-off magnitude such that $m_h \geq M_0,\, \forall h$.

-The bayesianETAS package implements the ETAS model with a normalized time triggering function.
+The \bayesianETAS package implements the ETAS model with a normalized time triggering function to integrate to 1 over $(0, \infty)$.
 The conditional intensity is given by:

-With our technique, it is best to work with a different parametrization than the one used in the bayesianETAS package.
-Specifically, we will be working with the following conditional intensity
+With our technique, it is best to work with a different parametrization than the one used in the \bayesianETAS package.
+Specifically, we choose the following conditional intensity